BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 To purchase tickets, please RSVP below.

-We are honored to have Sue Jean Chung, founding principal of Studio JCI, host our first Hybrid format BEAT Talk session: Breaking the Bamboo Ceiling – Tales of an Asian Female Architect on Site on Wednesday, Sept 28th, 2022.
+We were honored to have Sue Jean Chung, founding principal of Studio JCI, host our first Hybrid format BEAT Talk session: Breaking the Bamboo Ceiling – Tales of an Asian Female Architect on Site on Wednesday, Sept 28th, 2022.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.
 We believe that empowering women in the design community improves and enriches the practice of architecture, the quality of the built environment, and ultimately, the human experience.